-Earwax sit in the ear canal
+Earwax sits in the ear canal.

 So why do some people have earwax that causes them pain, blocked ears or just doesn’t come out?

-- They dig them.
+- They dig their earwax.

 - Yes!
-Quite counter-intuitive isn’t it?
+Quite counter-intuitive, isn’t it?

-- They have narrow ear canals (ear canal stenosis) and sometimes if they are really very narrow, will require surgery.
+- They have narrow ear canals (ear canal stenosis) and sometimes if they are really very narrow, they will require surgery.

-The “Cotton bud”
+The “cotton bud”

-The all time favorite cotton bud.
+The all-time favourite cotton bud.

-I even had to remove the cotton bud that was left behind in the ear a few times, see here.
+I even had to remove the cotton bud that was left behind in the ear a few times.
+See here.

 Notice the tiny hole over the bottom right hand corner?

-The same ear 1month later, he is lucky that it healed.
+The same ear 1 month later.
+He is lucky that it healed.